juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

 ### String to Number

-All of us have dealt at some point with some elements in web development like forms that return string and we are expeting to deal with that as a number in our functionality but it's not, causing an unexpected behavior in our application.
+All of us have dealt at some point with some elements in web development like forms that return a string and we are expecting to deal with that as a number in our functionality but it's not, causing unexpected behavior in our application.

-Let's think about a function called addTwo, which is gonna receive a parameter called num but, depending of the type of that paramenter is gonna return different values.
+Let's think about a function called addTwo, which is gonna receive a parameter called num but, depending on the type of that parameter is gonna return different values.

 ```javascript
   const addTwo = (num) => {